JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Discussion

-Overall, our results can firmly quantify the qualitative findings of an abundance of strong line emitters at $z>6$ in the first year of JWST.
-Integrating down to $L_{min}=10^{42}\ \rm{erg\ s}^{-1}$, we find an \oiii\ luminosity density of $\rho_{[\ion{O}{iii}]} (z\sim7)=$ $(1.28^{+0.18}_{-0.16})\times10^{39}\ \rm{erg\ s\ }^{-1}\rm{cMpc}^{-3}$ and $\rho_{[\ion{O}{iii}]} (z\sim 8)=$ $(0.61^{+0.20}_{-0.14}) \times10^{39}\ \rm{erg\ s\ }^{-1}\rm{cMpc}^{-3}$.
-Our results are consistent with that of \citet{Meyer2024} at $z\simeq7$, however we find evidence for a rapid decline between $z\simeq7$ and $z\simeq8$.
-This is expected if the weak evolution of the \oiii\ luminosity density between $z\sim2$ \citep{Colbert2013, Khostovan2015} and $z=7$ is due to a combination of changes in metallicity or temperature compensating the decline in SFRD \citep[e.g.][]{Matthee2023_EIGER,Meyer2024}.
-However, at $z\sim 6-9$ \oiii\ emitters found JWST slitless surveys have \oiii/H$\beta$ ratios close to the maximum of $\sim 7$ \citep[e.g.][]{Bian2018,Nakajima2022}.
+We finally discuss the integrated \oiii\ luminosity density, which is better constrained than the individual parameters of the Schechter function.
+Integrating the \oiii\ best-fit LF parameter from \citet{Matthee2023_EIGER} results in a \oiii\ luminosity density of $\rho_{[\ion{O}{iii}]} (z\sim6)=$ $(1.1^{+0.30}_{-0.29})\times10^{40}\ \rm{erg\ s\ }^{-1}\rm{cMpc}^{-3}$.
+Using the same integration limit, we find \oiii\ luminosity densities of $\rho_{[\ion{O}{iii}]} (z\sim7)=$ $(1.78^{+0.30}_{-0.29})\times10^{39}\ \rm{erg\ s\ }^{-1}\rm{cMpc}^{-3}$ and $\rho_{[\ion{O}{iii}]} (z\sim 8)=$ $(0.80^{+0.27}_{-0.21}) \times10^{39}\ \rm{erg\ s\ }^{-1}\rm{cMpc}^{-3}$.
+We thus have clear evidence for a decline (factor $\times 10$) between $z\sim6$ and $z\sim 8$, and tentative evidence ( $2.5\sigma$) for $\times 2.2$ decline in the \oiii\ luminosity density between $z\simeq7$ and $z\simeq8$ (e.g. in only $100$ Myr).
+This is expected if the weak evolution of the \oiii\ luminosity density between $z\sim2$ \citep{Colbert2013, Khostovan2015} and $z=7$ is due to a combination of changes in metallicity or temperature compensating the decline in star-formation rate density (SFRD) \citep[e.g.][]{Matthee2023_EIGER,Meyer2024}.
+However, at $z\sim 6-9$ \oiii\ emitters found JWST slitless surveys have \oiii/H$\beta$ ratios close to the maximum of $\sim 7$ \citep[e.g.][]{Bian2015,Nakajima2022}.
 Consequently, any decrease in the metallicity beyond $z>8$ would only add to the decrease of the SFRD, thus resulting in a very rapid decline of the \oiii\ luminosity density at z$\gtrsim8$.
-Our results tentatively point to a factor $\times 2.1$ decline (at $3.04\sigma$) in only $100$ Myr.
-This sudden inflection in the \oiii\ luminosity density, diverging from the UV LF at z$>8$, could be used to chart the decline of chemical enrichment at early times.
+If a decline in the \oiii\ luminosity density was confirmed, thus indicating a divergence from the UV LF at z$>8$, this could be used to chart the decline of chemical enrichment at early times.
 Wide-area (e.g. $>0.1\ \rm{deg}^2$) MIRI imaging surveys with a wide wavelength coverage would probably be more suited to chart this decline than deeper MIRI imaging surveys with much smaller field of view \citep[e.g.][]{Rieke2024, Ostlin2025} given the importance of cosmic variance uncertainties highlighted in this work.